The Dangers Of Mobility And Balance Impairment

 The performance-oriented mobility assessment (POMA).4 is commonly referred to as The Tinetti Test, in honor of its creator, Mary Tinetti.
 The evaluation was designed to indicate a fall risk accurately and maneuverability level to produce a better predictive result on re-testing.

 Cerebellar degeneration or atrophy is often the underlying cause of cerebellar ataxia.
 The cerebellum plays a significant role in coordinating your fine motor function, gait, balance, vision, and swallowing.
-Cerebellar ataxia will also cause Overview Fatigue is one of the most common symptoms in mid-l..., affect your executive function, Overview Superficial siderosis progression may have profound..., mood, and increase your risk of Overview As the symptoms from superficial siderosis progress....
+Cerebellar ataxia will also cause Overview The brain plays a crucial role in regulating sleep ...
+More, affect your executive function, Overview Superficial siderosis progression may have profound...
+More, mood, and increase your risk of Overview Depression is a common and serious mental health di...
+More.

-The assessment contains two sections, Overview Proprioception is your body's ability to sense wher....
+The assessment contains two sections, Overview Proprioception is your body's ability to sense wher...
+More.
 Each part has a checklist of activities scored on points from 0 to 2, 0: profoundly impaired, 1: slightly impaired, and 2: normal function.
 For example, a standard gait test will return a maximum score of 12 and balance a 16.
 Both section scores are added together to determine the overall test score with a maximum of 28 possible.

 Tinetti Tool Score Risk of Falls